Urinary Tract Infection

 Symptoms

-Some may not have any symptoms.
-Those that do have symptoms may have:
+Some people may not have any symptoms.
+Others may have:

 • Cloudy, bad-smelling urine